 TRACE maintains various applications in connection with our services including our website (including the TRACE Compendium and TRACE Matrix services), resource center library, learning management system (LMS), and TRACEgifts platform, each of which may collect different kinds of personal information.
 Depending upon the service, product and application, the following personal information may be collected:

-This is a broad description of the types of personal information that our organization processes.
+This is a broad description of the types of personal information that our company processes as a controller.
 To understand how your own personal information is processed in each particular instance you may need to refer to any personal communications you may have received from us, check any privacy notices we may have provided to you or made available on our site or contact us to ask about your personal circumstances.

 As with the types of information collected, the purposes for which TRACE processes personal information vary depending on the service, product or application.
 Such purposes may include: